Skoda Kamiq Review & Prices

 Big windscreen pillars can get in the way a bit when you are looking for other traffic at an angled junction, but otherwise all-round visibility is pretty good.
 You don’t sit as high as you do in some SUVs, though – you’re eyeball to eyeball with folk in regular hatchbacks rather than looking down on them.

 A tight turning circle is a big plus if you take the wrong road and need to make a sneaky U-turn.
 It helps when parking too.
-SE cars have rear parking sensors, while SE L Executive cars have front and rear parking sensors as well as a rear-view camera.
+All models get rear parking sensors, and you get a reversing camera on top-spec models, which are also the only versions that have rear parking sensors available as an upgrade.

 On the motorway